MariaExtrella/QATestTheAgileMonkeys/README.md

         Then status 200

-If we take a look at the [UserReadModels.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.graphql) file, it is a simple graphql query which we have to define as text to can be post to the endpoint:
+If we take a look at the [UserReadModels.graphql](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/UserReadModels.graphql) file, it is a simple graphql query which we have to define as text to be posted to the endpoint:

       query UserReadModels {
           UserReadModels {